bwolmarans/dirtypipe/README.md

 Make sure you have a buggy kernel.
 They patched the mainlines 5 days ago, so you have to dig.

 My Ubuntu 20.04 did not, so I had to get the Host machine on which I am running Docker to have the buggy kernel.
 It originall had 5.04 and the POC did not work.
-So here is how we upgraded the kernel to 5.10.0 which should have the bug:
+So here is how you wll go about upgrading the kernel to 5.10.0 which has the bug:

 ```py
 mkdir kernelfun